lruepke/FEM_lecture/sphinx/source/lecture1/fdm_intro.rst

 Introduction Finite Differences
 ===============================

-.. admonition:: Credits!

-    Thanks to

-    - Boris Kaus, who initially developed some of the material in this chapter for course at Oslo University
-    - Ria Fischer, who helped to compile some of this material for a previous lecture

-Before progressing towards finite element modeling, we will learn about the Finite Difference Method (FDM, which is a somewhat easier method to solve partial differential equations.
-We will do so by looking at how heat conduction "works".
+Before progressing towards finite element modeling, we will learn about the Finite Difference Method (FDM), which is a somewhat easier method to solve partial differential equations.
+We will do so by looking at how heat conduction “works”.

 Background on conductive heat transport
 ---------------------------------------